Growth Science

 How Growth Plates Work

 Inside each growth plate, specialized cells called chondrocytes divide and produce fresh cartilage.
 That cartilage gradually hardens into bone through a process called ossification, pushing the bone longer from within.
+The process is regulated by a mix of hormones, including growth hormone, thyroid hormones, sex hormones, and insulin-like growth factor 1 (IGF-1), which together keep bones growing at a steady, predictable pace through childhood and puberty.

 When Do Growth Plates Close?

-| Group | Typical Closure Age |
+| Group | Typical Closure Window |

 |---|---|